apify/apify-microsoft-power-automate-integration/README.md

   - `jsdom` (JSDOM - Raw HTTP with JS support)
   - `playwright:chrome` (Chrome Headless Browser - deprecated)

-The connector invokes `POST /v2/acts/aYG0l9s7dbB7j3gbS/runs` (Web Scraper actor) per Apify docs.
+The connector invokes `POST /v2/acts/aYG0l9s7dbB7j3gbS/runs` (Web Scraper Actor).
 This action starts an asynchronous scrape and returns the run details immediately.
-Use the Actor Run Finished trigger to process results once the scrape is complete.
+Use the *Actor run finished* trigger to process results once the scrape is complete.

 #### Run Actor Action

-Use the "Run Actor" action to start an Apify Actor run.
+Use the *Run Actor* action to start an Apify Actor run.

-- Authentication: Use Apify API token or Sign in with Apify [OAuth 2.0] (scopes: `profile`, `full_api_access`).
+- Authentication: Use *Sign in with Apify* [OAuth 2.0] (scopes: `profile`, `full_api_access`).
 - Headers: All requests include `x-apify-integration-platform: microsoft-power-automate`.
-- Actor Scope (`actorScope`): Choose "Recently used Actors" or "From Store".
+- Actor Scope (`actorScope`): Choose *Recently used Actors* or *From store*.
-  - If "Recently used Actors": pick from `Actor` populated by your account Actors.
+  - If *Recently used Actors*: pick from `Actor` populated by your account Actors.
-  - If "From Store": pick from `Actor` populated by Apify Store (limit 1000).
+  - If *From store*: pick from `Actor` populated by Apify Store (limit 1000).
 - Input Body (`inputBody`): Provide JSON for the Actor input.
 - Optional query params:
   - `build`: specific build tag or id